Bilevel Models for Adversarial Learning and A Case Study: Introduction

 Following widely adopted taxonomies, adversarial attacks can be divided into three types based on attacker's knowledge: white-box (full access to parameters/gradients), black-box (only queries or input–output pairs), and gray-box in between.
 Due to different goals of attacks, it can also be classified as confidence reduction, untargeted misclassification and targeted misclassification.
-Madry et al. \cite{madry2018pgd} casted adversarial training as min–max robust optimization and used multi-step PGD as a strong white-box baseline for $l_p$-bounded threats.
-Dong et al. \cite{dong2018mifgsm} added momentum to iterative gradients to markedly improve black-box transferability over standard iterative attacks.
+A large body of work has been devoted to designing powerful white-box attacks such as FGSM \cite{goodfellow2015} and its iterative variants and decision-boundary-based attacks like DeepFool \cite{moosavi2016}.
+Feinman et al.\ \cite{feinman2017DetectingAS} proposed to detect adversarial samples using kernel density estimates in the feature space of the last hidden layer together with Bayesian uncertainty estimates.
+Ahmed et al.\ \cite{ahmed2024reevaluating} systematically evaluate four representative deep learning attacks against intrusion-detection models on cybersecurity datasets and compare several defense strategies, highlighting how different combinations of attacks and defenses affect the robustness and accuracy of such systems.
+Madry et al. \cite{madry2018pgd} cast adversarial training as min–max robust optimization and used multi-step PGD as a strong white-box baseline for $l_p$-bounded threats.
+Dong et al. \cite{dong2018mifgsm} added momentum to iterative gradients to improve black-box transferability over standard iterative attacks.
 Brendel et al. \cite{brendel2018decision} proposed boundary attack that needs only top-1 decisions, walking along the boundary while shrinking perturbations.
 Papernot et al. \cite{papernot2016jsma} targeted a specific label by perturbing a small, saliency chosen set of pixels (sparse $L_0$-style attack).
 Eykholt et al. \cite{eykholt2018robust} showed sticker-based perturbations that reliably fool traffic-sign recognition in the real world.